tzebrowski/ObdMetrics/README.md

-# Yet another OBD2 client library
+# Yet another Java OBD2 client library

 ## About

-This is another java library that simplifies communication with OBD2 dongle like ELM327 clones
+This is another java library that is intended to simplify communication with OBD2 dongles like ELM327 clones The target for the implementation is to provide set of useful function that can be used in Android OBD2 data logger.

-### Example usage
+### Example usage, see: IntegrationTest

 ```
 final Commands commands = new Commands();